carp-lang/Carp/docs/hacking.md

   Carp.
 - `StaticArrayTemplates.hs` -- Templates for C code corresponding to
   StaticArray use in Carp.
-- `Deftype.hs` -- Templates for C code correpsonding to user defined structs in Carp (aka product types) (also contains some other logic for registering bindings for such types).
+- `Deftype.hs` -- Templates for C code corresponding to user defined structs in Carp (aka product types) (also contains some other logic for registering bindings for such types).
-- `Sumtypes.hs` -- Templates for C code correpsonding to user defined sumtypes in Carp (also contains some other logic for registering bindings for such types).
+- `Sumtypes.hs` -- Templates for C code corresponding to user defined sumtypes in Carp (also contains some other logic for registering bindings for such types).
 - `StructUtils.hs` -- Templates for C code corresponding to utility functions